 The first line of inquiry leads to the question 'How many squares are there in a rectangular array?
 Again a structural approach can lead to formulae for the different sized squares and one for the total number of squares.

-The second line of inquiry can lead to students extending the array to form a sequence of arrays all with a height of three.
 If a 1-by-3 array is taken as the first in the sequence, the nth term of the number of lines is 7n + 3 (where the +3 are the first three lines on the left of the array).

 During an Inquiry Maths workshop at Mulberry Academy (Shoreditch, London) in June 2019, Duygu Gumus deduced the relationship l - h = √(l + h).
 In the interval, Lauren Gillott wrote a programme in Python to generate all the pairs of l and h that satisfy the equation up to 1000.
 Amy Flood (Head of Mathematics) talked of her plans to incorporate Inquiry Maths into the department's schemes of learning, "We are excited to begin creating inquiry lessons and inquiry classrooms in order to develop students' reasoning."